Bevy Version: | 0.9 | (outdated!) |

 Additional Caveats

-When users load your site to play your game, their browser will need to download the files.
-Optimizing for size is important, so that your game can load fast and not waste data bandwidth.
+When users want to play your game, their browser will need to download the files.
+Optimizing for size is important, so that your game can start faster and not waste data bandwidth.

 Quick Start